ncatlab/nlab-content/pages/4/5/7/3/3754/content.md

 ## Relation to Profunctors

-In [[Rel]], the bicategory of relations, adjoint pairs of relations (using [[axiom of choice]]) are equivalent to functions.
-Even with choice, the analogous theorem for [[Prof]], the bicategory of profunctors, says that an adjoint pair of profunctors is equivalent, not necessarily to a functor, but instead a semifunctor.
+In [[Rel]], the bicategory of relations, adjoint pairs of relations are equivalent to functions (see [[principle of unique choice]]).
+Even with the axiom of choice, the analogous theorem for [[Prof]], the bicategory of profunctors, says that an adjoint pair of profunctors is equivalent, not necessarily to a functor, but instead a semifunctor.
 If the codomain of the semifunctor is [[Cauchy complete]] this is equivalent to a functor, which recovers the usual formulation of this theorem.

 ## Examples